Ha-rini/Automating_IDCard_Generation/README.md

 4. **Generate and Save ID Card**: The ID card is saved as an image file using the Save Image activity.
 5. **Output Distribution**: The ID card is emailed to the user or saved in a designated folder using the Send SMTP Mail Message and Copy File activities.
 6. **Error Handling**: Any exceptions during the process are handled using Try-Catch to ensure smooth execution.

----

-This updated version uses proper markdown conventions to ensure line breaks are visible and sections are clearly separated.
-The extra line breaks and indentation will help when viewed in a markdown viewer or a repository like GitHub.